jroivas/sic/sic.md

     fixed<11,11> d = a + b;
     fixed<5,4>   f = a + b;  // Compiler failure

-Fixed numbers are most effective when the whole are fits in a 64 bit number, but are not limited to that.
+Fixed numbers are most effective when the whole precision fits into 64 bit number, but are not limited to that.
 One just need to keep in mind, that compiler can generate way much more optimal code if the numbers does not exceed certain limits.
-Otherwise it might need to rely on bigint feature, which means most time performance hit.
+Otherwise it might need to rely on bigint feature, which means most of the time a performance hit.
-Systems supporting efficient 128 bit integer handling can be way much more efficient on bigger values.
-Compilers may produce quite optimal code to 128 bit, even on systems supporting max 64 bit numbers.

 # Built-in string